 - Modern Stretching for Football

 Anyone involved in soccer knows that flexibility is one of the primary components of fitness.
 We all know you should stretch before and after practices and games.
-But old methods still might permeate so it is time to move forward.
-Ten years from now there will be a whole new set of new understandings and training methodologies to work from.
+But old methods still might permeate, so it is time to move forward.
+Ten years from now, there will be a whole new set of new understandings and training methodologies to work from.
 That being said, many principles seem to have staying power.

-- How does stretching affect an athletes performance?
+- How does stretching affect an athlete's performance?

 Stretching has been thought to prevent injury and improve athletic performance.
-Unfortunately, what most people do not know is that isolated stretching immediately before exercise may impair a person's strength and power and has no effect on injury prevention.
+Unfortunately, most people do not know that isolated stretching immediately before exercise may impair a person's strength and power and has no effect on injury prevention.

 - Interval Training - HIIT or Miss?

 The Work to Rest method uses a set time interval for the work period and a set time interval for the rest period.
-Ratios are determined, and the athlete or client rests for generally one, two or three times the length of the work interval before repeating the next bout.
+Ratios are determined, and the athlete or client rests for one, two or three times the length of the work interval before repeating the next bout.